Indice Articolo

 Apply a serum containing niacinamide specifically to the chin every evening to reduce inflammation and regulate sebum production.

-PIMPLE PATCHES
+ACNE PATCHES

-Chin pimples during pregnancy or menopause
+Chin acne during pregnancy or menopause